OpenDDS/OpenDDS/about/articles/TMS/index.markdown

 By building on top of a proven technology in DDS, TMS inherits the advantages that DDS provides, including interoperability of equipment from different vendors, even if each vendor uses a different DDS implementation.
 This allows a microgrid to flexibly expand or shrink its scale while being able to connect devices from different suppliers.

-TMS addresses the third problem by introducing control devices that monitor the microgrid and has the ability to make decisions automatically with the presence of a situational awareness module.
+TMS addresses the third problem by introducing control devices that monitor the microgrid and have the ability to make decisions automatically with the presence of a situational awareness module.
-In addition to the automatic commands, it also allows an operator to issue commands manually.
+In addition to the automatic commands, the control devices also allows an operator to issue commands manually.
 The commands, either automatic or manual, are sent to the corresponding devices using DDS.
 The control devices have a global view of the whole grid that creates an opportunity for further enhancements to optimize the microgrid’s operation even more.
 TMS also provides a mechanism for failover with a [microgrid controller selection algorithm](#appendix) to avoid a single point of failure.